sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 8. Navigate to the Catalog page in the Sensu web UI for your local instance.
 The Catalog page should include all of the integrations in your local repository and update automatically as you save local changes to your integration files.

+## Catalog tags and versions

+The catalog-api tool consumes and parses integration-specific git tags to manage and generate versioned integrations.
+This makes it possible to give users access to earlier versions of integrations and hedge against regressions in individual integrations.

+For example, in the [official Sensu Catalog repository][30], two versions of the [Ansible Tower Remediation][31] are defined:

+{{< code text >}}
+git tag --list |grep ansible-tower-remediation ansible/ansible-tower-remediation/20220223.0.0 ansible/ansible-tower-remediation/20220421.0.0
+{{< /code >}}

+Using these tags, the catalog-api tool would generate the following version structure, with both versions of the Ansible Tower Remediation integration:

+{{< code text >}}
+tree /tmp/generated-api/ -L 7
+/tmp/generated-api/
+├── release
+│   ├── 5029648381dff2426ea247147456b4f1227fd6d9050fa42f0660e67a218f8c87
+│   │   └── v1
+│   │ ├── ansible
+│   │ │   ├── ansible-tower-remediation
+│   │ │   │   ├── 20220223.0.0
+│   │ │   │   │   ├── CHANGELOG.md
+│   │ │   │   │   ├── img
+│   │ │   │   │   ├── logo.png
+│   │ │   │   │   ├── README.md
+│   │ │   │   │   └── sensu-resources.json
+│   │ │   │   ├── 20220223.0.0.json
+│   │ │   │   ├── 20220421.0.0
+│   │ │   │   │   ├── CHANGELOG.md
+│   │ │   │   │   ├── img
+│   │ │   │   │   ├── logo.png
+│   │ │   │   │   ├── README.md
+│   │ │   │   │   └── sensu-resources.json
+│   │ │   │   ├── 20220421.0.0.json
+│   │ │   │   └── versions.json
+│   │ │   └── ansible-tower-remediation.json
+{{< /code >}}

+### Catalog versions

+Catalog builds are versioned so that every previous iteration of the catalog is available.
+You are not limited to providing only the most recent version of the catalog, and you can provide older versions as a fallback.

+The catalog-api tool generates builds into a checksum-based output directory structure.
+The `version.json` file manages the path to the latest or production catalog API content and instructs the web UI to load catalog contents from the specified checksum directory.
+When you run `catalog-api generate` to generate the catalog, catalog-api creates the `version.json` file.

+The contents of a `version.json` file are similar to this example:

+{{< code text "JSON" >}}
+{
+  "release_sha256": "5029648381dff2426ea247147456b4f1227fd6d9050fa42f0660e67a218f8c87",
+  "last_updated": 1655840571
+}
+{{< /code >}}

+If you make any changes to your integration files, the catalog-api tool will generate a new checksum directory.
+To revert to an older build, change the `release_sha256` in `version.json` to point to a different release directory.

+#### Generate version tags

+The catalog-api tool uses version tags to create versions of integrations and present them to users within the catalog.

+If you update an integration, the first step in publishing the updated integration is to generate a new tag:

+{{< code shell >}}
+git tag <integration_namespace>/<integration_filename>/<YYYYMMDD>.0.0
+{{< /code >}}

+For example, to generate a new tag for an October 5, 2022 update to the [Ansible Tower Remediation][31] integration:

+{{< code shell >}}
+git tag ansible/ansible-tower-remediation/20221005.0.0
+{{< /code >}}

+Commit your changes to git after adding the tag.
+Then, run the `catalog-api generate` subcommand to generate a catalog that includes the tagged version.

+If you update the integration again on the same day, update the tag to `<YYYYMMDD>.0.1`.
+To continue the Ansible Tower Remediation example:

+{{< code shell >}}
+git tag ansible/ansible-tower-remediation/20221005.0.1
+{{< /code >}}

+Commit your changes to git.
+The next time you run `catalog-api generate`, it will generate a catalog that includes both tagged versions.

 ## Private catalogs

 The [Sensu Catalog API][2] renders static HTTP API content that the Sensu web UI can consume.